Generating new gravitational solutions by matrix multiplication: Introduction

+Question 3: In the context of Question 2, suppose that we have an infinite family of solutions, indexed by a continuous parameter $k \in \mathbb{R}^+$ (that can be seen as representing a wave number), which constitutes an Abelian group of solutions.
+Then a finite product, seen as a superposition of a finite number of waves, is also a solution to the field equations.
+Can we extend this result to the superposition of an infinite number of such solutions?

-The paper is organized as follows.
-To keep the paper as self-contained as possible, in Section \ref{lsc} we briefly review the description of the dimensionally reduced Einstein field equations as an integrable system associated with a Lax pair called Breitenlohner-Maison linear system.
-In Section \ref{sec:RHP} we introduce Riemann-Hilbert problems and Wiener-Hopf factorizations, while in Section \ref{sec:mon} we describe how to solve the field equations by means of canonical bounded Wiener-Hopf factorizations.
-In Section \ref{E-R} we illustrate one of the advantages of our approach by showing how a non-trivial solution of General Relativity in four space-time dimensions, namely the Einstein-Rosen wave solution, can be obtained in a simple manner by means of the canonical factorization of a diagonal monodromy matrix.
-In Section \ref{sec:grhp} we introduce meromorphic deformations of canonical solutions and we prove that the deformed solutions satisfy the field equations by resorting to a second Riemann-Hilbert problem.
-This we illustrate with an example in Section \ref{sec:cosmk}, namely with cosmological Kasner solutions in four space-time dimensions.
-In Section \ref{sec:conscu} we briefly discuss the relation of the matrix function $X(\tau,\rho,v)$ that results from the canonical factorization of a monodromy matrix, and its meromorphic deformations, with conserved currents.
-In Section \ref{sec:AX} we use the aforementioned second Riemann-Hilbert problem to infer some interesting relations between the matrix one-form $A = M^{-1}dM$ and the matrix function $X(\tau,\rho,v)$.
-In Section \ref{sec:agst} we discuss the Abelian group structure of solutions that are obtained by factorizing monodromy matrices w.r.t. the same contour.
-We show in the specific example of Einstein-Rosen wave solutions that this can be extended to the case of a superposition of infinitely many solutions.
-In the Appendix we summarise known results about the canonical factorization of diagonal monodromy matrices.
+The paper is organised as follows.
+To keep it as self-contained as possible, in Section \ref{sec:backg} we present some background material.
+First we briefly review the description of the dimensionally reduced gravitational field equations as an integrable system associated with a Lax pair called Breitenlohner-Maison linear system.
+Secondly we describe how to solve the field equations by means of canonical bounded Wiener-Hopf factorisations.
+Finally we briefly review some known results about factorisation in the algebra of H\"older continuous functions.
+In Section \ref{sec:nsfd} we address Questions 1 and 2.
+We introduce the $\tau$-invariance problem (Theorem \ref{theo3.3}) and use it to describe a solution generating method based on matrix multiplications, see Theorem \ref{theoMN}.
+Moreover, we describe a class of solutions to the $\tau$-invariance problem, which also satisfy the field equations, and use it to obtain a class of multiplicative deformations providing an application of the solution generating method.
+In Section \ref{sec:cosmk} we apply the previous results to cosmological Kasner solutions in four space-time dimensions.
+We also briefly discuss conserved currents.
+In Section \ref{E-R} we use the results of Section \ref{sec:nsfd} to establish a remarkable property of the Einstein-Rosen wave solutions in General Relativity, and we use it to construct other solutions which would be difficult to obtain by directly solving the non-linear field equations.
+In Section \ref{sec:supER} we address Question 3 by discussing it in the specific context of the superposition of infinitely many Einstein-Rosen wave solutions.
+In Section \ref{sec:AX} we use the previous results to infer some interesting relations between the matrix one-form $A = M^{-1}dM$ and the matrix function $X(\tau,\rho,v)$ in a canonical Wiener-Hopf factorisation \eqref{whc1}.